-4. Errors
+5. Errors

 Whenever an operation on a stream causes an error, the error procedure in the stream is called with two parameters: the stream, and an error code.
-The error procedure is initialized to SysErr, but the user can change it to whatever he likes.
+The error procedure is initialized to SysErr, but you canchange it to whatever you like.
 The error codes for errors generated by the disk stream package are: